Kochen-Specker Contextuality: Applications of quantum contextuality

 \subsubsection{Self-testing}

 Quantum self-testing \cite{Yao:2004} is the art of certifying quantum states, quantum measurements, and other quantum features from the input-output statistics of measurement experiments and some minimal assumptions, which do not include assumptions about the quantum system.
-The method is based on the observation that some input-output statistics corresponding to extremal points in the corresponding sets of quantum correlations can only be achieved, up to isometries, with specific states and measurements.
-The idea was initially used for self-testing quantum states and measurements in Bell scenarios \cite{Yao:2004}, and then extended to other features and scenarios.
+The method is based on the observation that some input-output statistics corresponding to extremal points in the corresponding sets of quantum correlations can be achieved, up to isometries, only with specific states and measurements.
+The idea was initially used for self-testing quantum states and measurements in Bell scenarios \cite{Yao:2004}, then extended to other features and scenarios.
 Here we review its application for self-testing states and measurements in contextuality experiments with sequences of ideal measurements \cite{Bharti:2019PRL,Bharti:2019XXX} and for self-testing states and measurements in Bell scenarios by exploiting the connection between quantum contextuality and graph invariants \cite{Bharti:2021XXX}.

 In the first case, the distinctive assumption is that measurements are ideal.
-Under this assumption, it has been proven \cite{Bharti:2019PRL} that the quantum violations of the KCBS inequality and all the tight inequalities for the odd $n$-cycle scenarios (with $n \ge 5$) \cite{Araujo:2013PRA} allow for self-testing.
-It is also been proven \cite{Bharti:2019XXX} that the quantum violations of the anti-hole noncontextuality inequalities \cite{Cabelloetal:2013PRA} allow for self-testing.
-The interest of the latter result relies on the fact that it allows for self-testing quantum states and measurements of any odd dimension $d \ge 3$.
+Under this assumption, it was proven \cite{Bharti:2019PRL} that the quantum violations of the KCBS inequality and all the tight inequalities for the odd $n$-cycle scenarios (with $n \ge 5$) \cite{Araujo:2013PRA} allow for self-testing.
+It was also proven \cite{Bharti:2019XXX} that the quantum violations of the antihole noncontextuality inequalities \cite{Cabelloetal:2013PRA} allow for self-testing.
+The interest in the latter result relies on the fact that it allows for self-testing quantum states and measurements of any odd dimension $d \ge 3$.

-In \cite{Bharti:2021XXX} it is shown that the connection between quantum contextuality and graph-invariants permits to simplify the proofs of self-testability of certain Bell nonlocal correlations that were known to allow for self-testing, identify new Bell nonlocal correlations that allow for self-testing, and prove a conjecture about the closed form expression of the Lov\'asz theta number for a family of graphs.
+\cite{Bharti:2021XXX} showed that the connection between quantum contextuality and graph invariants permits one to simplify the proofs of self-testability of certain Bell nonlocal correlations that were known to allow for self-testing, identify new Bell nonlocal correlations that allow for self-testing, and prove a conjecture about the closed form expression of the Lov\'asz theta number for a family of graphs.